-A deceptively light Monday still includes the Chicago Fed National Activity Index at the top of a very intense week.
+A deceptively light Monday still included a weak Chicago Fed National Activity Index at the top of this very intense week.
 Not only is it the normally crowded last week of the month, but also the KC Fed Jackson Hole Symposium Thursday into Friday (even if virtual this year due to the COVID-19 pandemic.)
-Tuesday sees significant German and US data into Wednesday's key Asian data followed by the OECD Quarterly G20 GDP Growth.
+Tuesday saw significant firm German and US data outside of a very US Consumer Confidence number into Wednesday's key firm Asian data and US Durable Goods Orders followed by the OECD Q2 Quarterly G20 GDP Growth reminder of how bad things were.

-Then things really pick up Thursday on the typically heavy late month data along with the start of that KC Fed Jackson Hole Symposium Thursday (through Friday.)
-Of course, Thursday also brings the now more important US Weekly Initial and Continuing Jobless Claims into still more extensive global data on Friday, wrapping up with the very current US Chicago PMI and Michigan Consumer Sentiment Index.
+Then things really picked up today on the typically heavy late month data along with the start of that KC Fed Jackson Hole Symposium Thursday (through Friday.)
+That has brought us the new Fed policy framework that allows for quite a bit more inflation tolerance (good for stocks and less so for bonds.)
+There was also the still quite heavy US Weekly Initial and Continuing Jobless Claims into still more extensive global data on Friday, wrapping up with the very current US Chicago PMI and Michigan Consumer Sentiment Index.
 It is going to be most interesting.

-And due to the vagaries of the COVID-19 volatility, we still maintain our recent classic advice that was fully vindicated this week: Keep those seat belts firmly fastened.
+And due to the vagaries of the COVID-19 volatility, we still maintain our recent classic advice that was fully vindicated again this week: Keep those seat belts firmly fastened.